-As the district works towards the goal of preparing our students for successful life work, we believe that dress and appearance standards should reflect that.
+As the district focuses on preparing our students for successful life work, we believe that dress and appearance standards at school should reflect the same.
 The dress code is one component in the development of practices and habits which will enhance all students' employability in a wide variety of work environments.
-The school reserves the right to determine the appropriateness of dress and appearance while attending school and/or school-related activities.
-To meet this goal, students will adhere to the following guidelines:
+The school staff reserves the right to determine the appropriateness of dress and appearance while attending school and/or school-related activities.
+Please discuss this dress code with your child.
+Students will adhere to the following guidelines:

-- ★ Pajama pants can only be worn on designated spirit days. - ★ Clothing should be neat and clean. - ★ Clothing must be of sufficient length to cover the trunk of the body to the mid-thigh of the legs and the entirety of the clavicle bone. - ★ Clothing designed as undergarments should not be visible. - ★ Slippers are not safe attire for school. - ★ Hats, hoods, caps, and other non-religious head coverings that make it difficult to identify students are not to be worn at school during the regular school day. - ★ In cases of inclement weather, the supervising staff member may allow hoods and hats to be worn outside. - ★ Clothing that is disruptive or having any reference by word or influence to violence, death, racial slurs, profanity, sex acts, drugs, or alcohol is not allowed. - ★ Face painting and writing on skin is prohibited unless authorized by the administration. - ★ Students Carrying, wearing, and/or using blankets inside the school building will be prohibited. - ★ Backpacks, bags, and purses will be kept in student lockers rather than worn.
+- ★ Clothing should be neat and clean. - ★ Clothing must be of sufficient length to cover the trunk of the body to the mid-thigh of the legs and the entirety of the clavicle bone. - ★ Clothing designed as undergarments should not be visible. - ★ Slippers are not appropriate school attire.
+On spirit days and for classroom rewards students may be allowed to wear pajamas to school.
+Slippers may be worn on these occasions. - ★ Hats, hoods, caps, and other non-religious head coverings that make it difficult to identify students are not to be worn at school during the regular school day. - ★ Clothing that is disruptive or having any reference by word or influence to violence, death, racial slurs, profanity, sex acts, drugs, or alcohol is not allowed. - ★ Face painting and writing on skin is prohibited. - ★ Carrying, wearing, and/or using blankets inside the school building is prohibited. - ★ Backpacks, bags, and purses will be kept in student lockers rather than worn or carried.

-Other issues or items that are deemed inappropriate for a work environment or the educational process as deemed by the administration will be dealt with on an individual basis.
+Other issues or items that are deemed inappropriate for a work environment or the educational process by the administration will be dealt with on an individual basis.
 Modifications to the dress code may be made for certain student activities or student groups determined by the building administration.
 The building administration or the school counselor will address violations of the dress code.
+Parental support from home is appreciated!

-DRILLS
+SAFETY DRILLS

-Bus evacuation drills are practiced each school year according to state requirements.
+• Bus evacuation drills are practiced each school year according to state requirements.

-Fire evacuation drills are conducted four times each school year, as required by state law.

-Tornado drills are conducted at least two times each school year, as required by state law.

-Crisis drills are conducted at least three times each school year, as required by state law.
+- Fire evacuation drills are conducted four times each school year, as required by state law. - Tornado drills are conducted at least two times each school year, as required by state law. - Crisis drills are conducted at least three times each school year, as required by state law.